Board of Directors

 Director

-Jesse Steif, Ed.S., is a licensed and Nationally Certified School Psychologist working in both private practice and the public schools in the Tampa Bay area.
-He has dedicated his career to working with families and children with Dyslexia and other learning differences.
+Jesse Steif, Ed.S., is a licensed and Nationally Certified School Psychologist who has worked in both private practice and the public schools in the Tampa Bay area.
+Currently, he is a Content Manager at the University of Florida Lastinger Center for Learning.
+He has dedicated his career to working with colleagues, families and children with Dyslexia and other learning differences.
 He is an active member of the National Association of School Psychologists (NASP) and the International Dyslexia Association (IDA).
 His areas of expertise include assessment and remediation of Dyslexia and other Specific Learning Disorders, Attention Deficit/Hyperactivity Disorder, Autism Spectrum Disorder, Intellectual Disabilities, and other conditions that may affect an individual’s ability to learn.

 He has presented numerous workshops for parents, teachers, and administrators on topics including phonological awareness assessment and intervention, the simple view of reading as an instructional framework, anxiety and attention difficulties in children with Dyslexia, and navigating the response to intervention process for parents.
 Jesse is also a certified trainer for the National Association of School Psychologists’ school safety and crisis preparedness model.